KapiMC/Kapi/CONTRIBUTING.md

 - Do your best to write clear, concise, and modular code.
 - Try to keep a maximum column width of no more than **100** characters, max is 120.
 - Code comments should be used to help describe sections of code that don't speak for themselves.
-- Add the `@Kapi` annotation for anything that is intended to be apart of the public API.
+- Add the `@Kapi` annotation for anything that is intended to be a part of the public API.
 - Use [Javadoc](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html) to document any classes, methods, and enums you add.
 - Javadoc `@param`, `@return` and `@throws` should start with a lowercase letter, Javadoc descriptions should be English sentences starting with a capital letter.
-- If you're modifying an existing method that does _not_ have a javadoc, you don't _have_ to add a javadoc to it... but it would be pretty cool if you did ;)
+- If you're modifying an existing method that does _not_ have a Javadoc, you don't _have_ to add a Javadoc to it... but it would be pretty cool if you did ;)
 - Names (identifiers) should not contain multiple uppercase letters in a row (except for constants which should be SCREAMING_SNAKE_CASE), for example, `Uuid` not `UUID`, `encryptRsaKey` not `encrpyRSAKey`.
 - If something wasn't mentioned above and not enforced by IntelliJ, stick to Java's conventions and best practices.

 ### Code Quality